- Pro Video

 - Used Dept

-With the New Horizon’s cameras sending back amazing photos of the dwarf planet Pluto this week, B&H Photo thought it would be a great time to talk cameras—especially, cameras on US interstellar space probes.
+Congratulations to NASA, the Jet Propulsion Laboratory, and Southwest Research Institute for their successful mission to place the Juno probe into orbit around Jupiter!
+B&H Photo thought it would be a great time to talk cameras—especially, cameras on US interstellar space probes.

 The first photograph of Earth from space was taken by the TIROS-1 weather satellite on April 1, 1960.
 Ever since, satellites, probes, and spacecraft have been taking amazing photos of the solar system and beyond!
 Space probes are packed with sensors, but in our list below, we wanted to talk about those imaging systems that are relatively close cousins to what you can find on the shelves of the B&H SuperStore.